 Proposal 3: For the interferer signal level error, consider only those MU factors uncorrelated with the wanted signal, reducing the list of contributions essentially to mismatch, interferer generator uncertainty, amplifier and insertion lost uncertainties and assume for them the same value as for the wanted signal.

 Impact of interferer ACLR is FFS.

+Impact of interferer broadband noise is FFS.

 Conclusion